Cocktail Meatballs Recipe

 Can I substitute cocktail sausages for the meatballs?

 Yes.
-Substitute cocktail sausages and simmer them in the jelly mixture for about 20 minutes, as noted in the recipe.
+Substitute cocktail sausages and simmer them in the jelly mixture for about 20 minutes.

 Related Resources